smartdevicelink/sdl_evolution/proposals/NNNN-add-api-patch-version.md

 ## Alternatives considered

 The only real alternative to this is just to leave the versioning system as is.
-This means that each modifcation to any of the RPC specs requires at least a minor version change, and would prevent us from using semantic versioning with these specs.
+This means that each modification to any of the RPC interfaces requires at least a minor version change, and would prevent us from using proper semantic versioning with these interfaces.

-This fix really has technically only become necessary due to the mistakes made in adding new functionality to the APIs thus far, and these changes were not reviewed by the SDL team before being merged.
+The fix proposed here has technically only become necessary due to the mistakes made in adding new functionality to the APIs thus far, and these changes were not reviewed by the SDL/Livio team before being merged.
 With this argument, this proposed change could be viewed as unecessary.

 I don't believe that this alternative is a particularly forward-thinking approach to the issue.
 Mistakes can sometimes be made, and I believe that there could very well be more incorrect functionality in the API which we are not aware of yet.